 2-Reflect back to students that they are valued.

 When students are talking, model how to listen.
 Look at them with compassion and accept and validate what they say instead of judging them, telling them their wrong, or try to fix them or change how they feel in that moment.
 Get curious and try to understand their point of view.
 Ask them what do they think would help them.
 Guide them to what would work for the both of you.
 This can be a challenge when students are upset or not doing what you want.
 But treating them with respect will save time and build more connection in the long run.
 Take the time to send the message that who they are and what they want to learn is more important than the grades they make and that you will do your best to support them in making sure they get what they need to succeed.
+Never send any message to students that they are behind in any way.
 Get them oriented to why they want to learn and come to school in the first place.
 Connect them to why learning your subject or being in your class is important to them (and important to you).

 3-Teach and model how to get along with others.